 The extracted essential oils can be separated into 8 distinct aroma families – Floral, Citrus, Herbaceous, Spicy, Woody, Earthy, Resinous, and Camphoraceous.
 These categories are based on two things – the plant parts used to extract the essential oil and the aroma of the extract.

-Floral essential oils refer to the oils extracted exclusively from the flowers of their plant of origin.
-For example, rose, lavender, and jasmine essential oils are extracted from the flower petals only.
+The list of floral essential oils includes only those oils that are extracted exclusively from the flowers of their plant of origin.
+For example, rose, lavender, and jasmine essential oils are extracted from flower petals only.
 No other plant parts are used to obtain these oils.

 The only exception is Geranium essential oil.
 This is the only floral oil that is extracted from the flower petals along with the leaves and stems.

 Flowers and their petals are among the most delicate parts of any plant.
 The compounds they contain are just as delicate and get damaged when subjected to high temperatures.
 Floral oils are extracted by steam distillation, a process that extracts the oils from the petals without damaging the compounds within.